The symplectic arc algebra is formal: Geometry generalities

 We shall be interested in describing the boundary of $ \Mod{(0,1)}{1}(L) $.
 To this end, we introduce the moduli space

 of discs in $\Mbar$ with boundary on $L$ and one interior and one boundary marked point, with intersection numbers $(1,0)$ with $(D_0,D_r)$; this has a natural map $\scrR_1^1(\Mbar; (1,0)|L ) \rightarrow \Mbar$ via evaluation at the interior marked point.
-Perhaps after generic compactly supported perturbation of inhomogeneous data for the Floer equation away from $D$, the various evaluation maps are $C^1$-smooth.
-We impose the following additional Hypothesis on the Lagrangian submanifold $L$. \begin{Hypothesis} \end{Hypothesis} The first condition makes the transversality of $\scrM_{1}(\Mbar| 1) \times_{\Mbar} L$ unambiguous, but can be weakened to the requirement that the evaluation map from the moduli space of discs on $L$ with one interior marked point is transverse to $B_{r}$.
-The second set of condition allows us to avoid using virtual perturbations even whilst fixing the almost complex structure; it could be weakened by choosing domain dependent inhomogeneous perturbations.
+If the inhomogeneous data for the Floer equation are chosen generically in a relatively compact open subset of $\Mdbar$ with closure disjoint from $D$, then the moduli spaces $\Mod{(0,1)}{1}(L)$, $\scrR_{1}^{1}(\Mbar; (1,0)| L )$ considered above, and the evaluation maps from these moduli spaces to $\Mbar$, are $C^1$-smooth; for generic Floer data the evaluation maps can moreover be assumed transverse to any fixed finite set of smooth maps representing locally finite cycles in $\Mbar$.
+With that understood, we impose the following additional Hypothesis on the Lagrangian submanifold $L$. \begin{Hypothesis} \end{Hypothesis} The first condition makes the transversality of $\scrM_{1}(\Mbar| 1) \times_{\Mbar} L$ unambiguous, but can be weakened to the requirement that the evaluation map from the moduli space of discs on $L$ with one interior marked point is transverse to $B_{r}$.
+The second set of conditions allows us to avoid using virtual perturbations even whilst fixing the almost complex structure; it could be weakened by choosing domain dependent inhomogeneous perturbations.
 In order to remove the last condition, we would need to use multivalued perturbations.

 \begin{lem} The Gromov compactification $\Modbar{(0,1)}{1}(L) $ is a manifold of dimension $n-1$ with boundary strata:

 \end{lem} \begin{proof} There are three cases to consider: (i) $z_1 \to 1$ (ii) $z_1 \in (0,1)$, and (iii) $z_1 \to 0$, cf. Figure \ref{Fig:FourTypes}.
 We shall show that only the last possibility can define non-trivial strata.